Understanding Kanban for Software Development.

 We calculate the cycle time of a story by calculating the time between

-It entered the first WIP column. and leave the last WIP column in control (UAT is treated as Out-of-control WIP).
+It entered the first WIP column. and leave the last WIP column in control (UAT is treated as Out of control WIP).
 It should be calculated based on the team spent actually working on this item, not how much time it was on the board.
-In this example on the right, the total time a story or work item spent in Development and Testing is the cycle time of the story.
+In this example on right, the total time a story or work item spent in Development and Testing is the cycle time of the story.
 We don’t calculate cycle time for those stories which are still in progress or not started.
 We usually take an average of all the eligible stories’ cycle times to calculate the team’s cycle time for a given period.

 Lead Time

 This is similar to cycle time, but the only difference is, that it gets calculated from when the work item/story was created, or requested by the client and the time when it was delivered to the client.
 This time is also called Customer lead time.
-From the example on right, the lead time is calculated as the time between a story entering into the board and leaving the UAT column (Done means delivered to Customer).
-We usually take an average of all the eligible stories’ lead times to calculate the team’s cycle time for a given period.
+From the example on right, the lead time is getting calculated as the time between a story entering into the board and leaving the UAT column (Done means delivered to Customer).
+We usually take an average of all the eligible stories’ lead time to calculate the team’s cycle time for a given period.

 Response Time